Staff Profile

 Introduction

-Dr. Alistair Clark is Reader in Politics.
-His research interests revolve around political parties, party organisation, electoral integrity and administration, political participation and urban/local politics.
-Related interests include: comparative party systems and small party challenges; devolved and British party politics; voting behaviour and electoral systems; and quantitative survey research.
+Alistair Clark is Professor of Political Science.
+His research interests revolve around electoral integrity and administration, standards in public life, the quality of democracy, political parties and urban/local politics.
+Related interests include: small party challenges; devolved and British party politics; and electoral systems.
 Alistair Clark’s doctoral research, entitled ‘Local Parties, Participation and Campaigning in Post-Devolution Scotland’, won the 2007 Political Studies Association Arthur McDougall Prize for Elections, Electoral Systems and Representation.
 His research has been funded by the ESRC, the British Academy, the Nuffield Foundation and the Leverhulme Trust.

 Qualifications